LAST UPDATED: 10th January 2023 by The Editorial Team

-Summary: Learn how to construct a stud partition frame, position a stud frame, build head and sole plates, construct the studs and build a doorway.
+Summary: Step by step guide and video showing how to construct a stud partition frame, position a stud frame, build head and sole plates, construct the studs and build a doorway.

 A non-load-bearing partition wall is made from plasterboards fixed on either side of a timber or metal frame.
 The timber frame is constructed of vertical timber (studs) fitted between ceiling and floor and horizontal timber studs (head plate and sole plate).
 The information here will help you to build a partition frame.
 On this frame you will need to decide what size plasterboard you require, and whether or not to have insulation.

 Before you start building the frame, you need to know the size of the door to build around.
 Therefore you should buy the door and its casing first.
 Measure the height for the door from the floor rather than the sole plate and avoid positioning a door right beside an adjoining wall.